How To Become A Plumber | A Step By Step Guide To A Plumbing Career

 Step 4 – Take the Journeyman Plumber’s Exam

-Once you’ve met your plumbing apprenticeships minimum classroom and field hour requirements, it’s time to take the next step: Becoming a Journeyman Plumber.
+Once you’ve met your plumbing apprenticeships minimum classroom and field hour requirements, the 4th step in how to become a plumber is achieving Journeyman Plumber status.
 In order to do that, you’ll have to take and pass the Journeyman’s test, but there are a few things that are required first:

 First, you’ll need a signed affidavit from the master plumber you worked under for your apprenticeship verifying the number of working hours you completed, along with his/her plumber certification number.